Lievven/Snappy-Mod/README.md

 ### Installation.
 1. Download the mod
-2. Extract the zip into your Dungeondraft mod folder.
+2. Extract the zip somewhere into your Dungeondraft mod folder.
 3. If you do not have a mod folder yet, the Mods tab will let you choose one.
 4. Use the mods tab to select the mod and simply open your map.